 - Armenian Cilicia

-These studies will explore the ways in which the monastic authors, scribes, and compilers of these regions constructed and disseminated their narratives of early desert asceticism.
+These case studies will explore the ways in which the monastic authors, scribes, and compilers of these regions constructed and disseminated their narratives of early desert asceticism.

 Significance of Findings